-The identified PM strategy updates are currently in progress.
+The identified PM strategy updates are complete.

-SE 35244-049 SE: Koeberg PM templates are to be revised as required to include a failure modes and effect analysis in order to identify the relevant failure modes and failure causes to support the PM tasks identified.

-- \ CR 116340-016 CA: update the PM programme for the SALTO scope as identified through the mechanical AME review. - \ CR 116340-017 CA: validate PM programme strategies on SAP according to the SALTO scope as identified through the mechanical AME review.
+- SE 35244-049 SE: Koeberg PM templates are to be revised as required to include failure modes and effect analysis to identify the relevant failure modes and failure causes to support the PM tasks identified.
+The action has been completed for the instrumentation, electrical and mechanical domains. - CR 116340-016 CA: update the PM programme for the SALTO scope as identified through the mechanical AME review.
+PM strategies for commodities identified by the mechanical AME review were approved and this corrective action is closed. - CR 116340-017 CA: validate PM programme strategies on SAP according to the SALTO scope as identified through the mechanical AME review.
+The validation of the PM strategies was completed and this corrective action is closed.